Wheeler Nature Park

 Wheeler Nature Park is a 119 acre located in South Burlington, Vermont that hosts hiking trails and a natural area, as well as a 14-acre parcel featuring the historic Wheeler/Calkins House and the Wheeler Homestead Community Garden comprising garden plots, a children's' garden, and a tree nursery.
+A 1.5 acre off-leash fenced-in dog area also exists on the property.
 Originally purchased by the municipality in 1992, the natural area of the park consists of grasslands, shrublands, wetlands, and mixed forest.
-The Wheeler/Calkins House was listed in the Vermont State Register of Historic Places on November 23, 1993 (listed as property #562).
+The historic Wheeler/Calkins House located onsite was listed within the Vermont State Register of Historic Places on November 23, 1993 (listed as property #562).

+Wheeler Homestead

+The Wheeler Homestead includes community gardens, a children's garden with a small pavilion, and the historic Caulkins House (historically known as the Fletcher House, constructed in 1903) which currently houses Common Roots, a community agricultural and food education non-profit.

+The National Gardening Association occupied the Wheeler Homestead from 2000 to 2013, leasing the original 14 acres and the farm house from the city for $1.00 per year.
+The lease allowed the NGA to conduct a capital campaign to restore the farm house as office space, the establishment of decorative gardens, and for the allowance of community gardens.
+According to their Vice President Elizabeth Métraux, the NGA had spent over $450,000 on improvements to the city-owned property.